 What does a parent’s committee do?

-You discuss your pedagogical policy at least once a year with the parents’ committee.
-You also provide the committee with information on your organisation’s quality and financial situation.
-The parent’s committee advises on at least:
+You discuss your pedagogical policy at least once a year with the parents' committee.
+You need to provide the committee with information on your organisation’s quality and financial situation.
+And you must ask parent’s committee advise before you make a decision on at least:

-- general policy on safety, education and health
+- your general policy on safety and health, and preschool education

+The parents committee can offer unprompted advice on these topics at any time.
 You may disregard the advice of the parents’ committee if it is in the interest of childcare.
 However, you must provide the parents' committee with a written explanation of your decision.
-Parents may also call you to account for any problems.
+Parents may also keep you accountable for any operational problems.
 They can file a complaint with the Childcare Disputes Committee.

 Parents' committee's regulations

-You must adopt the parents' committee regulations within 6 months of submitting your application to be included in the National Childcare Register (LRK).
-You draw up these regulations at your own discretion.
-You can use model regulations (modelreglement, in Dutch) from the Childcare Parents Representation Organisation (Belangenvereniging van Ouders in de Kinderopvang & Peuterspeelzalen, BOinK).
+You must adopt the parents' committee regulations within 6 months after you submit your application for inclusion in the National Childcare Register (LRK).
 The regulations must at least specify the following subjects:

 - the number of members in the parents' committee